silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/paid_social_apps/Pinterest_Business_Manager/connect-a-pinterest-business-native-partner-to-cerby.md

 ---
-description: This article describes how to connect a Pinterest Business native partner to gain visibility on the users with shared access to your assets.
+description: "This article describes how to connect a Pinterest Business native partner to gain visibility on the users with shared access to your assets."
 intercom_id: 9082837
 ---